Lane Kenworthy, The Good Society

 Figure 11.
 Life satisfaction

-Average over 2015 to 2024 (excluding the Covid pandemic years 2020-22).
+Average over 2016 to 2025 (excluding the Covid pandemic years 2020-22).
 Scale: 0 to 10.
 Average response to the question “Please imagine a ladder with steps numbered from zero at the bottom to 10 at the top.
 The top of the ladder represents the best possible life for you and the bottom of the ladder represents the worst possible life for you.
 On which step of the ladder would you say you personally feel you stand at this time?”
-Data source: Gallup World Poll, via World Happiness Report, various issues.
+The horizontal axis doesn’t begin at zero.
+Data source: Gallup World Poll.

 Openness and support for people in other societies